mitogen-hq/mitogen/docs/api.rst

             be enabled in the new context.
 Automatically ``True`` when :py:meth:`enable_debug` has been called, but may be used selectively otherwise.

+        :param float connect_timeout:
+            Fractional seconds to wait for the subprocess to indicate it is healthy.
+Defaults to 30 seconds.

         :param bool profiling:
             If ``True``, arrange for profiling (:py:data:`profiling`) to be